• Skip to main content

 Try to sleep either on your side or on your back — as stomach sleeping causes unnecessary stress on the low back and spine.

-And I highly recommend that you consider a good quality body pillow.
-It can be a life saver for people “stuck” with bad sleep postures and there’s a good reason why pregnant women love them so much.
+And I highly recommend that you consider a high quality body pillow.
+It can be a lifesaver for people “stuck” with bad sleep postures and there’s a good reason why pregnant women love them so much.

-Being overweight causes you to carry unnecessary poundage, which puts strain on your joints, muscles, tendons and ligaments.
+Being overweight causes you to carry unnecessary pounds, which puts strain on your joints, muscles, tendons, and ligaments.

-A poor diet is usually high in simple carbohydrates which cause weak muscles, bad posture and lethargy.
+A poor diet is usually high in simple carbohydrates which causes weak muscles, bad posture, and lethargy.

 Solution